arppy/SemanticBackdoorDetection/create_inverted_test_set/README.md

 ```

 #### Notes:
-- MODELDIR is contains the path of models.
+- ` MODELDIR ` contains the path to the model files.
 - Runs in the background (nohup + &) and logs output to nohup_create_inverted_<uniq_id>.out.
 - Processes models in random order (shuf).